ibm-cloud-docs/vpc/about-contract.md

 ```
 {: pre}

-The following is an example:
+The following snippet is an example:
 ```yaml
 images:
   dct: